 The average price for commercial van insurance has started to fall in the last six months, which could be explained by a number of insurers already adopting the new Ogden rate.
 Consumer Intelligence reports that prices are currently 4.7 percent lower than they were six months ago although overall, they have risen for the year.
 It is expected that the government will push through the Civil Liability Bill in the coming months, which will hopefully save van drivers more on their premiums next year.

-If you are looking for an economical van which will help reduce your insurance premiums, we have showrooms in Harlow, Maidstone and Dunstable where you will be able to view our range of contract hire vans and used vans.
+If you are looking for an economical van which will help reduce your insurance premiums, we have showrooms in Harlow and Maidstone where you will be able to view our range of contract hire vans and used vans.

 Our range of vans is constantly changing, but you are sure to find a vehicle to meet your needs within our models, such as the Nissan NV200.
 For more information please contact our experienced team today.